Servideska/HPC/doc.zih.tu-dresden.de/docs/software/pika.md

 hardware counters, which leads to a higher measurement overhead.
 Depending on the architecture, metrics such as normalized FLOPS (2 x double-precision + 1 x single-precision) can require multiplexing, since single and double precision FLOPS cannot be measured simultaneously.
+The sampling frequency cannot be changed by the user.

 !!! hint